Who are the foreigners

 -Patricio Loizaga (1954-2006)

-This poem, a turning point in my art journey, resonated with the art curator who saw my images mirroring his verses.
-His belief blossomed into my work gracing his book cover and my first solo exhibition in New York.
+This poem -a turning point in my art journey, inspired an art curator to feature my images on his book cover and give me my first solo New York exhibition

 Shooting in RAW format helps my creative process by preserving more details and colors, and have a higher dynamic range and wider color gamut than other file types like JPEG, allowing me to adjust contrast, brightness, white balance, color saturation, and tonal range without affecting the quality.
 The resulting “edited” image is often a new reality based on a cityscape, a landscape, or abstract incorporating elements of surrealism, geometry, high contrast and the realities and diversities of human life.